Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-We can observe that all three methods have good accuracy in estimating all three parameters.
-In addition, we have the error of estimating sensitive $GR_{50}$ higher than the error of estimating resistant $GR_{50}$.
-A possible reason is that in Table \ref{table: Generating_table_2_pop_illustrative}, we have the initial proportion of sensitive cell $p_s \in [0.3,0.5]$ so that the population of sensitive cells is less than the population of resistant cells, and as a result, there is less information available from the sensitive cells.
-Later experiments will also provide evidence to support this hypothesis.
+In Figure \ref{fig:Log_Ratio_Accuracy}, a box plot of the estimation errors for the three methods across the 30 datasets is presented.
+Note that all three parameters $\{p_s,GR_{s},GR_{r}\}$ are estimated accurately using all three methods.
+In addition, the error in estimating the sensitive $GR_{50}$ is larger than the error in estimating the resistant $GR_{50}$ for all three methods.
+One possible reason is that the initial proportion of sensitive cells is $p_s \in [0.3,0.5]$, so the experimental data contains less information on the sensitive subpopulation.
+Later experimental results will lend further support to this hypothesis.

-As seen in the result of Figure \ref{fig:Log_Ratio_Accuracy}, the newly proposed methods do not provide a notable advantage in the estimation accuracy compared to the existing PhenoPop method.
-However, if we look at the precision of the estimators we will notice a statistically significant difference.
-Specifically, we look at the confidence interval width as a measure of estimator precision, i.e., a narrower confidence interval width indicates a more precise estimator.
-In particular, for each of the 30 samples of $\theta_{BD(G)}(2)$, we collect the width of the $95\%$ confidence interval generated from 100 MLE estimators.
-It's important to mention that the MLE is conducted on all three methods using the same bootstrapping data.
-Due to the randomness in $\theta_{BD(G)}(2)$, we will compare the normalized confidence interval width, i.e., for each estimator we consider its confidence interval width divided by the sum of the confidence interval widths for all three methods.
+We next compare the estimation precision of the three methods.
+Specifically, we will compare the widths of the $95\%$ confidence intervals for the three parameters between the three different methods.
+Since $GR_{50}$ values vary significantly across the 30 generated datasets, we normalize the CI width for each method by dividing it by the sum of the CI widths of all three methods for the same dataset.